pandas-dev/pandas/doc/pandas-2.0/source/goals.rst

 of code from its original ~10,000 LOC in the original 0.1 open source release in January 2010.

-At a high level, the "pandas 2.0" effort is based on a couple of observations:
+At a high level, the "pandas 2.0" effort is based on a number of observations:

-* The pandas 0.x series of releases have been primarily iterative improvements to the library, with new features, bug fixes, and improved documentation.
+* The pandas 0.x series of releases have consisted with huge amounts of iterative improvements to the library along with some major new features, bug fixes, and improved documentation.
 There have also been a series of deprecations, API changes, and other evolutions of pandas's API to account for suboptimal design choices (for example: the ``.ix`` operator) made in the early days of the project (2010 to 2012).
+* The unification of Series and DataFrame internals to be based on a common ``NDFrame`` base class and "block manager" data structure (heroically championed by Jeff Reback), while introducing many benefits to pandas, has come to be viewed as a long-term source of technical debt and code complexity.
-* pandas's ability to support an increasingly broad set of use cases has been significantly constrained (as will be examined in detail in these documents) by its tight coupling to NumPy and therefore subject to design limitations in NumPy.
+* pandas's ability to support an increasingly broad set of use cases has been significantly constrained (as will be examined in detail in these documents) by its tight coupling to NumPy and therefore subject to various limitations in NumPy.
 * Making significant functional additions (particularly filling gaps in NumPy) to pandas, particularly new data types, has grown increasingly complex with very obvious accumulations of technical debt.